-Did you know the morning glory muffin was named after an actual cafe of the same name in Nantucket, Massachusetts?
+Did you know the morning glory muffin is named after an actual cafe of the same name in Nantucket, Massachusetts?

 Oh, did I mention that these muffins are the best?!

 All week, I’ve been eating two of these morning glory muffins for breakfast.
-I’ve found that they’re so much more filling than other muffin recipes I’ve shared.
+They’re so much more filling than other muffin recipes I’ve shared.
 They would also make a great snack!

-These muffins are packed with texture from all the fixings (raisins, walnuts, coconut flakes) and nutrients from the carrot and apple in the batter.
+These muffins are packed with texture from all the fixings (raisins, walnuts, coconut flakes) and nutrients thanks to carrot and apple in the batter.

 As always, they’re totally versatile and I encourage you to customize them!
 Let’s talk about how to do that.

 PS: if you’re really not into the idea of all these veggies and fruits in muffins, take a peek at my other muffin recipes here.

 - Swap out the carrot and apple for other fruits and veggies like zucchini, pear, banana, butternut squash and sweet potato.
 That being said, carrot and apple is a classic combo and you can find those two items for affordable prices during almost any season.

 - Switch up the fixings (raisins, walnuts, coconut flakes)!
 Instead of using what’s in the recipe, you can use other chopped nuts/seeds, craisins or golden raisins or even chocolate chips.
 Or, just leave them out altogether!
 It’s up to you.